sous-chefs/users/README.md

 * Note only user bags with the "action : remove" and a search-able "group" attribute will be purged by the :remove action.

-The default recipe makes use of the `users_manage` Lightweight Resource Provider (LWRP), and looks like this:
+The sysadmins recipe makes use of the `users_manage` Lightweight Resource Provider (LWRP), and looks like this:

     users_manage "sysadmin" do